zzachw/MUSE/README.md

 Follow these steps to reproduce the results:

+1. Edit the path in `src/utils.py` to your local path.
-1. Obtain the eICU and MIMIC-IV datasets and place it under `{raw_data_path}`.
+2. Obtain the eICU and MIMIC-IV datasets and place it under `{raw_data_path}`.
-2. Run the following notebooks under `src/preprocess` in the specified order to prepare the data:
+3. Run the following notebooks under `src/preprocess` in the specified order to prepare the data:
    1. eICU:
       1. Run `parse_eicu_remote.ipynb`
       2. Run `preprocess_eicu.py`